 RegData is our new data collection platform for gathering regulatory data from firms.
 It replaces our Gabriel system, and makes it easier for firms to submit their data.

-All 52,000 firms that provide regular regulatory submissions in Gabriel will need to use RegData.
+All 52,000 firms that provided regular regulatory submissions in Gabriel now need to use RegData.

 - submit regulatory data